 Consider, then, a later version of the maxim, which reflects Peirce’s shift to Scholastic Realism:

 Pragmatism is the principle that every theoretical judgment expressible in a sentence in the indicative mood is a confused form of thought whose only meaning, if it has any, lies in its tendency to enforce a corresponding practical maxim expressible as a conditional sentence having its [consequent] in the imperative mood.
-(CP 5.18, EP 1: 134–135, 1903)
+(CP 5.18, 1903)

 There is obviously a great deal to say about what this means.
 Since my task here is very specific, however, I shall set aside everything except the bare essentials.
 That task is to determine whether or not the maxim provides us with a justification for ignoring or dismissing FWS, or the anti-voluntarist argument against pragmatism based upon it.
 Misak explains how the maxim might be thought to help us with this kind of problem: